 Current research in our laboratory is focused on the cardiac signaling of Na/K-ATPase in cardiac hypertrophy and heart failure.
 As the receptor of digitalis drugs, Na/K-ATPase not only pumps ions, but also functions as a signaling transducer.
 The delineation of the Na/K-ATPase-mediated signal transduction pathways are likely to present new avenues for therapeutic intervention and understanding of human cardiac disease mechanisms.
 We seek to achieve this goal through cutting edge basic research.
 We define ouabain-induced cardiac singnaling and cardiac effects in transgenic mouse model, surgical animal models and primary cultured cardiomyocyts.
 Our goal is to provide the scientific evidence for clinical use of digitalis.

-Member of the mentoring faculty for the Biomedical Sciences Graduate Program (Cardiovascular and Metabolic Diseases)
+Member of the mentoring faculty for the Biomedical Sciences Graduate Program (Molecular Medicine)

 1987-1992 M.D., Clinical Medicine, Capital Medical University, Beijing, China